Explore our International Relations taught Master's degree.

 Theories and Issues in International Relations

-This module provides an introduction to International Relations (IR) theory; to the key ideas and approaches that scholars working in the discipline use to understand and explain issues and practices of international politics.
+This module provides an introduction to International Relations (IR) theory; it exposes them to the key ideas and approaches which scholars working in the discipline use to understand and explain issues and practices of international politics.
 The module aims to familiarise students with the key theoretical approaches in IR and to make theory accessible and understandable.
 This is done via both an analysis of the key theoretical approaches to IR and by examining their insights and limitations through the study of key issues and themes in international relations, and by considering relevant case studies.

 International Relations theorising draws from a wide diversity of intellectual sources and its scope is not limited by the narrow confines of the empirics of interstate behaviour.
 Firstly, IR theories draw from disciplines other than Politics, including philosophy, sociology and economics.
 Secondly, some of the theoretical literature is explicitly critical about the adequacy of particular theoretical approaches and seeks to deconstruct the role of theory and the theorist in IR, rather than just elaborate and apply existing theories; the module transcends theory through engaging with metatheoretical and philosophical questions.
 IR theory is not confined to academia.
 Policymakers and practitioners of world politics are also informed by and reproduce particular theoretical understandings of the way the world works even if they do not specifically recognise or present them as such.
 Finally, through welcoming a diversity of (unorthodox) perspectives, it becomes possible to even argue that we are all theorists and that we all theorise.